Oi-Portugal Telecom merger seen set to hold

 PT SGPS also said in a regulatory filing last week that even if the Altice sale is blocked on Thursday that would not preclude Oi selling the Portuguese business in the future, as the power of veto is a temporary one which will end once the shareholding structure of the merged entity is complete.

-It also said that the rejecton of the sale to Altice will deprive Oi of the chance of taking part in the consolidation of Brazil's telecoms market.
+It also said that the rejection of the sale to Altice will deprive Oi of the chance of taking part in the consolidation of Brazil's telecoms market.

 PT SGPS's slide on Monday also followed a 7.7 percent drop in Oi's share price on Friday due to uncertainty over the outcome of Thursday's vote.